HohlbeinLab/FTM2/src/main/resources/README.txt

 <br>
 *New Method - Uses a slightly newer method for determining the median which might be faster depending on your application (default: false)<br>
 *Save Data - If the produced data should be saved to disk.
 If checked a target directory must be provided<br>
-*Note that datasets larger than available RAM will always be saved.
+* Save Data - If the produced data should be saved to disk.
+If checked a target directory must be provided<br>
+    Note that the program does not know the size of the files.
+If files are selected that do not fit in RAM<br>
+    it will have to save them.<br>
     You can increase available RAM by going to Edit > Options > Memory & Threads<br>
 <br>
 There are three options in the Plugins > Faster Temporal Median menu.<br>
 They all use the same back-end, but allow you to select files in different ways.<br>